Inge Heinzl, Editor, EW Nutrition

 - the antibodies produced and transferred to the egg also are effective in mammals (Yokoyama et al., 1993)

-- due to their phylogenetic distance from mammals, hens can produce antibodies even against proteins structurally highly conserved, which is not always possible in rabbits, guinea pigs, and goats (Gassman and Hübscher, 1992).
+- due to their phylogenetic distance from mammals, hens can produce antibodies even against structurally highly conserved proteins, which is not always possible in rabbits, guinea pigs, and goats (Gassman and Hübscher, 1992).

 Concerning the economic benefits of IgY production, it can be said that it is a cost-effective method due to the high concentration of IgY in the egg yolk and the relatively simple process of the purification of the antibodies.
 Additionally, feeding and handling are easier and more cost-effective for hens than for many other animals.